 Avocados are helpful during pregnancy and are a boost to fetal health.

 - The fat present in Avocados can fulfill the requirement of extra calories for the fetus.

 - Avocados’ high fiber intake can help prevent gestational diabetes and excessive weight gain in women during pregnancy.

 - The choline present in Avocados can help in the fetus’s brain development.

 - Iron and potassium present in Avocados can treat anemia and leg cramps.

 - Avocados contain magnesium that aids in digestion.
-Also, the vitamins on Avocados can help with morning sickness.
+Also, the vitamins in Avocados can help with morning sickness.

-Researchers in ncbi.nlm.nih.gov agree that Avocado plays a crucial role in influencing fertility and birth development.
+A research article in National Library of Medicine states that Avocado plays a crucial role in influencing fertility and birth development.

 Avocado is tasty, yes, but apart from that, it has a positive impact on human mental health.

 This fruit contains tryptophan which is a substance formed by serotonin.